rebremer/application-gateway-aadauth/readme.md

 The following steps need to be executed:

 - 1a.
 Assign custom domain to web app
 - 1b.
-Add SSL certificate to application gateway
+Add SSL certificate to web app
 - 1c.
 Turn on AAD authentication of web app
 - 1d.
 Change callback URL in app registration